There are too many presentations being made in today’s meetings.

 The good news: you can have it both ways.

-Ahead of any meeting, once the final materials are ready, team members can simply use their corporate video platform along with the built-in webcam on their laptop or smartphone to quickly record the presentation they would have given during the meeting.
+Ahead of any meeting, once the final materials are ready, team members can simply use Panopto Express, a free video and screen recorder, along with the built-in webcam on their laptop to quickly record the presentation they would have given during the meeting.
 That way, meeting organizers can still walk through the deck as they had imagined, highlighting the important notes and filling in the details.

-Attendees can then follow along with the video presentation on their own schedules — even rewind and repeat if needed — and come to the scheduled meeting prepped and ready to intelligently contribute to the day’s agenda.
+Attendees can then watch the video presentation online on their own schedules — even rewind and repeat if needed — and come to the scheduled meeting prepped and ready to intelligently contribute to the day’s agenda.

 Flipping your meetings can help you win back time wasted in meetings, ensure that every meeting you attend is productive, and empower your teams to collaboratively make smarter, timelier decisions.
 Best of all, flipping is designed to be easy — do what you’ve always done, a day or two earlier.
 Then when you’re ready, just press “record.”